wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.1.4, *released 05/06/14*

+* Fixed a couple of minor bugs.
+* Made various code improvements, including code efficiency and increased code strictness.
+* Added new filters and improved existing filters in the algorithmic spam protection layer.

 Version 1.1.3.3, *released 05/02/14*

 * Fixed an issue occurring on some WordPress installations hosted on Microsoft IIS servers that have certain PHP functions disabled.